ibm-cloud-docs/sap/sap-anydb-sap-hana.md

 Deployment of SAP AnyDB on IBM Cloud is similar to deployments with infrastructure with on-premises data centers.
 Therefore, use the information that is provided from SAP and the RDBMS providers.

-To assist your project's planning phase, more design considerations are provided for **SAP AnyDB - HANA Database** with {{site.data.keyword.ibm_cloud_sap}}.
+To assist your project's planning phase, more design considerations are provided for **SAP AnyDB - SAP HANA Database** with {{site.data.keyword.ibm_cloud_sap}}.

 ## SAP HANA Database Overview
 {: #anydb-hana-overview-SAP}

-HANA offers a robust set of capabilities, including database management, database administration, data security, multi-model processing, application development, and data virtualization.
+SAP HANA offers a robust set of capabilities, including database management, database administration, data security, multi-model processing, application development, and data virtualization.

 The SAP HANA database  is  a hybrid  in-memory  database that  combines row-based, column-based, and object-based  database  technology.Itallows  online  transaction  processing  (OLTP)  and  online  analytical processing (OLAP) on one system, without the need for redundant data storage or aggregates.